 Having kick started the second phase of our Antimicrobial Resistance (AMR) School Health Project where we scaled our activities to 30 schools in Osun and Lagos states, the Lagos team traveled to spend a week with our colleagues and students who are members of our Health and Hygiene Clubs (called DRASA Ambassadors) in Osun state.

 The visit, which was held from 15th to 18th March, was to observe activities of our Youth Trainers in their schools and to acquaint ourselves with school management and district authorities.
 The schools visited include: Oduduwa College, Ooni’s Girls High School, and St. David’s Grammar School in Ile-Ife as well as Osogbo Grammar School in Osogbo.

 A former DRASA Ambassador from our 2018-2019 program, Glorious Erhuanga, joined us on the trip.
 Glorious was in her second year of secondary school when she joined our Health and Hygiene Club and she is now an undergraduate student at the University of Lagos studying English.

 She spoke to our new Ambassadors to share her experience with DRASA and what she has done with what she learned from our Health and Hygiene Club in her school.
 She also highlighted the impact and benefits of the Health and Hygiene Club activities to the new Ambassadors and encouraged them to be consistent.

 Glorious has also been featured on the WHO-AFRO website to highlight our efforts in addressing the burden of AMR in Nigeria through youth.

 It gives us deep fulfillment to be part of Nigeria’s national vision of reducing the burden of antimicrobial resistance.
-We will continue using our behavioral change programs to groom young people into becoming healthy citizens influencing the health of those around them, as well as productive adults in the years to come.
+We are committed to this work and will continue using our behavioral change programs to groom young people into becoming healthy citizens influencing the health of those around them.